PowerDNS/pdns/docs/manpages/pdns_control.1.rst

 Commands
 --------

-bind-add-zone *DOMAIN* *FILENAME*
+bind-add-zone *ZONE* *FILENAME*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When using the BIND backend, add a zone.
 This zone is added in-memory and served immediately.
 Note that this does not add the zone to the bind-config file. *FILENAME* must be an absolute path.

-bind-domain-extended-status [*DOMAIN*...]
+bind-domain-extended-status [*ZONE*...]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Output an extended status of all domains, containing much more information than
+Output an extended status of all zones, containing much more information than
-the simple domain status, like the number of records currently loaded, whether pdns
+the simple zone status, like the number of records currently loaded, whether pdns
-is master or slave for the domain, the list of masters, various timers, etc
+is primary or secondary for the zone, the list of primaries, various timers, etc
-Optionally, append *DOMAIN*\ s to get the status of specific zones.
+Optionally, append *ZONE*\ s to get the status of specific zones.

-bind-domain-status [*DOMAIN*...]
+bind-domain-status [*ZONE*...]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using the BIND backend, list status of all domains.
+When using the BIND backend, list status of all zones.
 Optionally,
-append *DOMAIN*\ s to get the status of specific zones.
+append *ZONE*\ s to get the status of specific zones.

 bind-list-rejects
 ^^^^^^^^^^^^^^^^^

-When using the BIND backend, get a list of all rejected domains.
+When using the BIND backend, get a list of all rejected zones.

-bind-reload-now *DOMAIN* [*DOMAIN*...]
+bind-reload-now *ZONE* [*ZONE*...]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using the BIND backend, immediately reload *DOMAIN* from disk.
+When using the BIND backend, immediately reload *ZONE* from disk.

 ccounts
 ^^^^^^^